igorski/drunk-dragon-vs-the-drag-queens/README.md

 ## Game concepts

 The game is time bound and takes place in the 1980's.
 Each new game starts at the same date (see _time-util.js_).
-While the clock increments at a higher speed than in actual life, to make things easier think of time related operations (such as _Effects_) in _game time_, e.g. _how the character would experience it_ (e.g. _"this should last for two hours"_).
+While the game clock increments at a higher speed than in actual life, think of all time related operations (such as _Effects_ _how the character would experience it_ (e.g. _"this should last for two hours"_).
 The unit used is the _millisecond_.

-The game is also unique in that upon creation, the world is generated uniquely to the game's hash.
+Each game is also unique in that upon creation, the world is generated uniquely to the game's randomly generated creation hash.
 As such, no two games are the same.
-The generation is however _deterministic_, as such loading a saved game restores the world as you left it.

 ## Game model